HelloYeew/meaqua/README.md

 I decide to name this project as `aqua` from my favorite Vtuber [Minato Aqua,](https://virtualyoutuber.fandom.com/wiki/Minato_Aqua) but I decide to name this project `meaqua` that's the fans name of the collaboration with [Kagura Mea](https://virtualyoutuber.fandom.com/wiki/Kagura_Mea).

+## Current Status
+This project is still in development, but it can be use for personal use now by control your styling in Django's admin theme.
+I will use this as backend and will rewrite frontend in maybe Svelte or React.

 ## Set up the project
 _Coming soon_